pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/33_Calculated_Value_Type.md

 ![Calculated Value Configuration](../../../img/classes-datatypes-calculated.png)

 The first step is to provide a PHP calculator class implementing the `CalculatorClassInterface` interface.
-At least the `compute` method needs to be implemented which computes the result for the `sum` field.
+The `compute` method needs to be implemented which computes the result for the `sum` field.
 An example is shown below.

 The arguments passed into this method is the Pimcore object and the contextual information telling you which calculated-value field is affected and where it is located at.